vbergaaa/Annihilation-Special-Forces-Helper/README.md

 ### Feature roadmap:
 - Add an economy calculator to help you determine cost of units, and cost of upgrades, and informs you which eco perks will give you the most value.
 - Add an RP tracking/logging system to keep your profile up to date and allow you to view a history of your games.
+- Add unit specific abilities and buffs to try and make unit stats more reflective of reality.
 - Adding a helper that suggests different perks or gems to increase stats/economy with best value/cost ratio.